Museum Studies Degree Information

 What Can I Do With a Museum Studies Degree?

 Earning an online museum studies degree is the first step to following numerous career paths.
 Museum curators are in charge of permanent collections and acquiring new additions.
-Archivists catalogue and analyze artifacts, paintings, film and other historical items.
+Archivists catalog and analyze artifacts, paintings, film and other historical items.

 Museum technicians and conservationists restore damaged artwork and artifacts.
 Other potential museum studies careers include professor, art historian, art dealer, insurance appraisers and anthropologist.